 Kindra Jesse De’Arman (ABD) is a Ph.D.
-Candidate at the University of Oregon specializing in environmental sociology, public land management, public participation in Environmental Impact Assessments (EIA), and qualitative methods.
+Candidate at the University of Oregon specializing in organizational and environmental sociology, public land management, and qualitative methods.

-At the University of Oregon, she taught a 300-level Environmental Sociology course in the fall of 2019 and a 300-level Research Methods course in the summer of 2020.
+At the University of Oregon, she taught an in-person 300-level Environmental Sociology course in the fall of 2019 and an online 300-level Research Methods course in the summer of 2020.

 In addition to her academic pursuits, Kindra is also a podium trail runner and enjoys spending as much time outside as possible.